-There is a new Vietnamese restaurant coming to Hoboken this winter.
-Named Bon Banh, the fast-food eatery is taking over Stacks Pancake House at 506 Washington Street.
-Although it’s still in its preliminary stages, Hoboken Girl has learned exclusive details of what customers can expect upon opening.
-Read on to learn more about Bon Banh.
+A new Vietnamese restaurant — Bon Banh — opened in Hoboken on May 10th after months of anticipation.
+This fast-food eatery took over Stacks Pancake House at 506 Washington Street.
+Diners can finally try out this Vietnamese spot, and Hoboken Girl has learned exclusive details of what customers can expect when they go.
+Read on to learn more about Bon Banh in Hoboken.

 How Bon Banh Came to Be

 The name of the restaurant has some significance.
 “Bon” means “good” in French and “Banh” comes from the popular Vietnamese food, Banh Mi sandwich, which is usually served on a baguette.
 The name was coined by the owners Tony Kim and Kathy Kim, who told Hoboken Girl, “Vietnamese food is influenced very heavily by the French culture so we thought it tied in nicely with the restaurant.”

 Read More: Pier 13 is Open for 2022 Season

 The husband-and-wife duo from Cresskill, NJ have been eyeing the location for quite some time.
 Things took a turn while dining in Hoboken one day in August.

 “It’s a funny story.
 We were looking for a while in Hoboken, but as you know it’s a very tough place to find a location for a business, so we kind of gave up on the idea and we started looking elsewhere,” Kathy, a former finance business manager, said.
 “But one day, we were walking around and we walked past Stacks and we finally saw a number on the window and we called it.
 The next day we went to go look at it, and that’s how we got it.”

 Stacks Pancake House & Smokehouse BBQ had been vacant for over a year.
 The rumor was that there was a dispute between the previous owner and the landlord, which is why it took a while for the space to become available.

 About Bon Banh